mglerner/IntroductoryPhysics/README.md

 **TLDR for students:** Research a scientist who doesn't look like Isaac Newton, fill out the [form](https://mglerner.github.io/pages/nonnewtonian-scientists.html), email me the results <mglerner@protonmail.com>, and your scientist will appear in the textbook links below!

 **TLDR for teachers:** Check out the textbook below.
 It's organized by chapter and section.
 Find a scientist relevant to your class.
-Click on the "Download Slide" link and get a powerpoint slide with the scientist's picture(s) and description!
+Click on the "Download Slide" link and get a powerpoint slide with the scientist's picture(s) and description (descriptions in the Notes section of the PPTX slide)!

 People have written more eloquently than I can about this (e.g Chanda Prescod-Weinstein's [Decolonising Science Reading